mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

 If configuration failed with an error, refer to the CMake output for error messages and information.
 Ensure that configuration succeeds before proceeding.

-.. dropdown:: Aside: What do these CMake arguments mean?
+.. dropdown:: What do these CMake arguments mean?
   :class-container: admonition hint
   :class-title: admonition-title
   :animate: fade-in